 - Sometimes the elves bring little gifts (candy, hair bows, pencils, paper, markers, etc)

 - Emptied the tupperware drawer

 - Tried on all the coats in the closet

 - Took a bath in the kitchen sink (all the soap and shampoo got moved to the kitchen)

 - Rolled the bedroom with yarn/TP

 - Left crumbs all over the kitchen counters

-- Went on a joyride with all the house stuff animals.
+- Went on a joyride with all the house stuffed animals.
 We found the car down the street on the way to the bus stop.

 - Went fishing in the toilet for goldfish